 Research shows that these activities calm the mind and distract from repetitive or negative thoughts, and even from pain.
 Even using designs created by others, you can make small daily choices, such as yarn or pencil colour and pattern or outline.
 This can help when it comes to making larger decisions, and can also lift your mood.
 Working in a group, you get a welcoming and supportive social environment.
 You have something to do with your hands so you don’t have to look at people while you talk.
 And you can work on projects for others or for charity, increasing your sense of being useful, worthwhile, and valuable.

 Knitting as an occupational therapy has been used since the First World War.
 It’s becoming more common in Pain Management Clinics, GP surgeries, care homes, workplaces and schools, as well as in community settings.
 It’s an inexpensive way to improve your wellbeing and motivation, and you can meet and socialise with people.
 A crafting group can help with long-term support and monitoring if you need them.

 Knitting needles or a crochet hook and yarn can be carried almost anywhere and used to help calm nerves before a meeting or medical intervention; to while away the time while travelling or waiting for an appointment; and to distract you from worrying about something you can’t change or improve.
 Knitting and crochet can create not only beautiful, strong and resilient fabrics, but also beautiful, strong and resilient minds, bodies and communities.

 For more information or to book a session or arrange a group, please contact me, Karen Tucker, either through the Contact Form or by text or phone on 07719 756096.
-Tuition is available in knitting, crotchet, cross stitch and tapestry, and you could even use one of my own knitting pattern designs, available on my Embrace Crafts website.
+Tuition is also available in knitting, crotchet, cross stitch and tapestry, and you could even use one of my own knitting pattern designs, available on my Embrace Crafts website.